ve12sus/youtube-comment/README.md

 I wanted an easier way to point out things in a YouTube video.

-It was also my first time programming, and my first software project.
+This is my first time programming, and my first software project.
 I concentrated on making everything on my own, to learn the full process.

 # Technical Specs

-This is a full-stack solution that includes both front-end and back-end.
+YTC is a full-stack solution that includes both front-end and back-end.

-The idea I worked off of is a website that has a YouTube video embedded, but you can add your own timestamps and captions and share the link.
+The idea I have is a website that has a YouTube video embedded, but you can add your own timestamps and captions and share the link.

 Before this project I only knew a little HTML, but I have been using computers all my life.
-I knew I needed a server, a database, and a 'website' that sees and shows the database information.
+I knew I needed a server, a database, and a 'website' that sees and shows the information.

-I read a few books on logical gates and how CPU sees instructions to get an overview, then off I went.
+I read a few books on logical gates and how CPUs work to get an overview, then off I went.

 # Back-end

 My idea would not materialize without a foundation so I started here.
-It was also the most 'codey' place to start without dealing with visual design which was daunting at the time.
+It was also the most 'codey' place to start without dealing with visual design yet.

 Originally I naively thought I just need to store .json files individually 'on a server' somewhere.
 After research I found the concept of a RESTful API.